A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

 \subsubsection{Deriving Integrals from Echoes}

-ODNP relies on high-quality quantitative NMR.
-Inhomogeneous fields and low SNR conditions pose some obstacles toward routinely acquiring data with correct phasing that avoids baseline artefacts.
-Fortunately, echo-based signal acquisition not only refocuses inhomogeneities but also circumvents baseline problems by yielding distortion-free early time points of the FID~\cite{rance_obtaining_1983}, thus circumventing baseline problems and recovering signal typically lost to the pulse deadtime.
-It also reaps the benefits arising from EXORCYCLE phase cycling~\cite{bodenhausenSuppression1977}, and (as will be shown) permits straightforward automated approaches for signal phase correction.
-Typical 90° pulse and subsequent 180° pulse are advantageously short ($\le 10\;\text{μs}$) in an ODNP system, while $T_{2}$ times are long (hundreds of ms to s), garnering the above benefits virtually free of cost. \paragraph{slice asymmetric echo to get FID -- perhaps include earlier} Phase correction routines (subsequently introduced) identify the origin of the time axis, $t=0$: defined as the time point at which all the isochromats in the signal present the same phase~\cite{rance_obtaining_1983,callaghanPrinciples1994echoes}.
+\gls{odnp} relies on high-quality quantitative \gls{nmr} that requires properly phased signal without a baseline.
+The inhomogeneous fields and low \gls{snr} conditions commonly encountered in \gls{odnp} pose some obstacles toward routinely acquiring data with correct phasing that avoids baseline artefacts.
+Fortunately, the echo-based signal acquisition advocated in this work not only refocuses inhomogeneities but also circumvents baseline problems by recovering signal typically lost to the pulse deadtime, thus yielding distortion-free early time points of the \gls{fid}~\cite{rance_obtaining_1983}.
+Echo-based signal acquisition also reaps the benefits provided by the EXORCYCLE~\cite{bodenhausenSuppression1977} and permits straightforward automated approaches for signal phase correction.
+Typical 90° pulse and subsequent 180° pulse lengths are advantageously short ($\le 10\;\text{μs}$) in most \gls{odnp} systems, while $T_{2}$ times are long (hundreds of ms to s), garnering these benefits virtually free of cost. \paragraph{slice asymmetric echo to get FID -- perhaps include earlier} Phase correction routines identify the origin of the time axis ($t=0$), defined as the time point at which all the isochromats in the signal present the same phase~\cite{rance_obtaining_1983,callaghanPrinciples1994echoes}.
 For an idealized (noise-free) echo, $t=0$ corresponds to the peak of the echo.
-Echoes symmetric about $t=0$ yield purely real Fourier transforms, but echos generated in response to short echo times (which refocus shortly after the 180° pulse) can also be converted to FID's \via multiplication by an appropriate Heaviside function, $h(t)$:
+Echoes symmetric about $t=0$ yield purely real Fourier transforms, but echoes generated in response to short echo times (which refocus shortly after the 180° pulse) can also be converted to \gls{fid}'s \via multiplication by an appropriate Heaviside function, $h(t)$: